PennLINC/babs/docs/source/walkthrough.rst

         docker://pennlinc/toy_bids_app:0.0.7

 Now you should see the file ``toybidsapp-0.0.7.sif`` in the current directory.
-Then create a DataLad dataset of this container (i.e., let DataLad tracks this Singularity image):
+Then create a DataLad dataset of this container (i.e., let DataLad track this Singularity image):

 .. dropdown:: I'm confused - Why the container is another DataLad `dataset`?

     Here, "DataLad dataset of container" means "a collection of container image(s) in a folder tracked by DataLad".
     Same as DataLad dataset of input BIDS dataset, it's tracked by DataLad;
-    but different from input BIDS dataset, it contains container, and it won't `be processed`.
+    but different from input BIDS dataset, "DataLad dataset of container" contains container image(s), and it won't `be processed`.

 .. code-block:: console